Annual Review of Cell and Developmental Biology

-The Annual Review of Cell and Developmental Biology is a peer-reviewed scientific journal published by Annual Reviews since 1985.
+The Annual Review of Cell and Developmental Biology is a peer-reviewed scientific journal published by Annual Reviews (AR) since 1985.
 It releases an annual volume of review articles relevant to the fields of cell biology and developmental biology.
 Its editor has been Ruth Lehmann since 2018.
-As of 2025, its impact factor is 11.4.
+As of 2026, its impact factor is 12.5.

 As of 2023, Annual Review of Cell and Developmental Biology is being published as open access, under the Subscribe to Open model.

 History

+Annual Reviews is a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."

-Beginning in 1969, scientists began to propose that the nonprofit publishing company Annual Reviews add a journal title that published review articles relevant to cell biology.
+Scientists began to propose that AR add a journal title that published review articles relevant to cell biology as early as 1969.
 Marilyn Farquhar, the 1982 president of the American Society for Cell Biology, also thought such a journal would be useful.
-In 1983, Farquhar and other scientists attended a meeting at Annual Reviews to plan the topics and authors for the first volume.
+In 1983, Farquhar and other scientists met with AR to plan the topics and authors for the first volume.
 The Annual Review of Cell Biology published its first volume in 1985, with George E. Palade as the inaugural editor.

 Beginning with the eleventh volume, published in 1995, the journal was published under its current name, the Annual Review of Cell and Developmental Biology.
 The title change was made to acknowledge that a third of the reviews published by the journal by that point dealt with developmental biology.
 As of 2021, it is published both in print and electronically.
 As of 2023, it is being published as open access, under the Subscribe to Open model.

 Scope and indexing

 The Annual Review of Cell and Developmental Biology defines its scope as covering significant developments in the fields of developmental and cell biology.
 Included subfields are the organization of structures and functions within the cell, cell development, cell evolution for unicellular and multicellular organisms, molecular biology models, and research tools.
 Beginning in 2005, each volume starts with a prefatory chapter written by a prominent cell or developmental biologist in which they reflect upon their career and experiences.
-As of 2025, Journal Citation Reports lists the journal's impact factor as 11.4, ranking it first of 39 titles in the category "Developmental Biology" and twenty-fourth of 204 titles in the category "Cell Biology".
+As of 2026, Journal Citation Reports lists the journal's impact factor as 12.5, ranking it first of 39 titles in the category "Developmental Biology" and twenty-sixth of 207 titles in the category "Cell Biology".
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, MEDLINE, EMBASE, Chemical Abstracts Core, and Academic Search, among others.